KaijCH/interview_assessments/hashtable_with_transaction/readme.md

 ## Inspriations

-### how to keep `key-val` pair in transaction and not interfere with values outside of transaction
+### How to keep `key-val` pair in transaction and not interfere with values outside of transaction

 1. searching `key` only return `key:val` from the major (hashmap) storage